pachecot/smax-js/README.md

 `closecdata` - The closing tag (`]]>`) of a `<![CDATA[` block.

-`opennamespace` - If the `xmlns` option is set, then this event will signal the start of a new namespace binding.

-`closenamespace` - If the `xmlns` option is set, then this event will signal the end of a namespace binding.

 `end` - Indication that the closed stream has ended.

 `ready` - Indication that the stream has reset, and is ready to be written